Portland's Odd Couple Knows Exactly What It Wants

 Portland's Odd Couple Knows Exactly What It WantsDecember 10, 2018

 To Jusuf Nurkic, the rim suddenly closed tight.
 The 7-foot, 275-pound Bosnian center had been traded to Portland less than two weeks earlier, liberated, really, from Denver's bench.
 He needed the Trail Blazers and hoped to immediately impress.
-Against Toronto that night, his easy bunnies fumbled around the rim and against the backboard.
+Against Toronto that night in February 2017, his easy bunnies fumbled around the rim and against the backboard.
 He looked around at everything and nothing, muttering to himself.

 "No, stop," Blazers star guard Damian Lillard told Nurkic.
 "I don't want to hear that s--t anymore.
 We're not making excuses tonight."

 As much as Nurkic needed the Blazers, Lillard recognized the team needed Nurkic.
 They had been floundering, hitting the All-Star break at 10 games below .500.
-The lottery seemed a more realistic destination than the playoffs when Portland made the deal for Nurkic in mid-February.
+The lottery seemed a more realistic destination than the playoffs when Portland made the deal for Nurkic.

 Lillard had offered Nurkic some breathing room for a couple of days following the trade.
 Now, though, he needed his new teammate's focused play.
 So Lillard let Nurkic know the clouds would eventually part and the ball would start falling.
 He went out of his way to get him the ball that game.

 "It means the world to me, man," Nurkic says.
-"I'm from Bosnia, a small country, 3 almost 4 million [people].
+"I'm from Bosnia, a small country, three, almost four million [people].
 To me, it's like a dream to have a superstar, and he kinda takes you under his ... wing for whatever you need. "

 Lillard remembers telling Nurkic the organization accepted him and wanted to help him advance as a player.
 "Once that happened, he just opened up," Lillard says in a conversation a few days before Thanksgiving.
 "I felt like he needs somebody to be in his corner because it seemed like they didn't support him there, so I just decided I was going to be in his corner and he opened up to me and we hit it off from there."

-Since Nurkic's arrival, the Trail Blazers have gone a collective 82-54.
+Since Nurkic's arrival, the Trail Blazers have gone 82-54.
 This season they find themselves, as usual, bunched in a clogged Western Conference.
 While last spring's flameout in the first round to the lower-seeded Pelicans prompted a lot of talk of changing the roster, the club has opted, for now, to run it back with essentially the same group.
 Improvement, the type that allows for a playoff series win, will need to come internally.
 For that, the organization is looking for Nurkic to become a third pillar alongside Lillard and CJ McCollum.

 The club tried to express its faith he could do it in agreeing to a four-year, $48 million extension with the 24-year-old veteran over the summer, a deal that should allow Nurkic to play without looking over his massive shoulders.